-By God's grace we are a Church of the Lord Jesus Christ, committed to the Biblical Gospel of God's sovereign grace.
+By God's grace, we are a Church of the Lord Jesus Christ, committed to the Biblical Gospel of God's sovereign grace.

 Sinners are saved by grace alone, through faith alone, which is in Jesus Christ!
-The Bible alone is God's inerrant Word, and so our final authority in faith, worship and practice!
+The Bible alone is God's inerrant Word, and so our final authority in faith, worship, and practice!

 We believe in the everlasting covenant of grace, in which Jesus Christ fulfilled all righteousness for those who trust in Him as their only Mediator with God.
-His active and passive obedience are imputed to all who put their faith in Him alone as Savior!
+His active and passive obedience is imputed to all who put their faith in Him alone as Savior!
 His death is our propitiation, our atoning sacrifice that paid the full penalty of God's wrath demanded by God's holy Law on sinners.

 We believe in the importance of the covenant family in the visible church, and so in the inclusion of our covenant children in that church, with the appropriate sign and seal of that inclusion (i.e., baptism in the Name of the Father, the Son, and the Holy Spirit).